Eve-dev-tech/Customer-segmentation/README.md

 # Unsupervised-learning
-This project uses credit card Customer Data to improve market penetration and upgrade the service delivery model.
+This project uses credit card Customer Data to identify different segments in the existing customers, based on their spending patterns as well as past interaction with the bank.

 ## MLS Case study: Unsupervised Learning
 ----------------------------------------

-Welcome to the case study on Unsupervised Learning.
-We will be using the Credit Card Customer Data for this case study.
+I will be using the Credit Card Customer Data for this case study.

 ----------------------------
 ## Problem Statement: